-However, in order to create a meaningful conversation, you must first open the lines of communication.
-Below are my 7 C’s to creating social media conversations that captivate and inspire your online community!
+Below are 7 C’s to get you started!
+How to create social media conversations that captivate and inspire your online community.

 Create Captivating Social Media Conversations